 This annual financial report consists of a series of financial statements and notes to those statements.
 The statements are organized so the reader can understand the Authority's financial activities and financial position.
 The Statement of Net Position and Statement of Revenues, Expenses, and Changes in Net Position provide information about the activities of the Authority, including all short-term and long-term financial resources and obligations.
 Enterprise accounting uses a flow of economic resources measurement focus.
-With this measurement focus, all assets and all liabilities are included in the Statement of Net Position.
-The Statement of Net Position represents the financial position of the Authority.
-The Statement of Revenues, Expenses, and Changes in Net Position presents increases (e.g., revenues) and decreases (e.g., expenses) in net total position.
+With this measurement focus, all assets, liabilities, deferred outflows of resources, and deferred inflows of resources are included in the Statement of Net Position, which represents the financial position of the Authority.
+The Statement of Revenues, Expenses, and Changes in Net Position presents increases (e.g., revenues) and decreases (e.g., expenses) in net position.
 The Statement of Cash Flows reflects how the Authority's finances meet its cash flow needs.
 Finally, the Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided on the Financial Statements.

-Statement of Net Position, Statement of Revenues, Expenses, and Changes in Net Position and the Statement of Cash Flows
+Statement of Net Position, Statement of Revenues, Expenses, and Changes in Net Position and Statement of Cash Flows

 These financial statements look at all financial transactions and ask the question, "How did we do financially?"
 The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position answer this question.
-These statements include all assets, liabilities, revenues, and expenses using the accrual basis of accounting, similar to the accounting used by most private-sector companies.
+These statements include all assets, liabilities, deferred outflows of resources, deferred inflows of resources, revenues, and expenses using the accrual basis of accounting, similar to the accounting used by most private-sector companies.
 The accrual basis of accounting takes into account all of the current year's revenues and expenses regardless of when cash is received or paid.
 These two statements report the Authority's net position and changes in those positions (deficits).
 This change in net position is important because it tells the reader that, for the Authority as a whole, the financial position of the Authority has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.
-These statements can be found on pages 8 and 9 of this report.
+These statements can be found on pages 9 and 10 of this report.

 The Statement of Cash Flows provides information about how the Authority finances and meets the cash flow needs of its operations.
-The Statement of Cash Flows can be found on page 10 of this report.
+The Statement of Cash Flows can be found on page 11 of this report.